ibm-cloud-docs/workload-protection/compliance-evaluate.md

 ## Reviewing issues
 {: #review-issues}

-When you click a zone or policy on the [Compliance page](/docs/workload-protection?topic=workload-protection-compliance-understading) more information on the violations are displayed.
-By clicking a violation on the [control plane](/docs/workload-protection?topic=workload-protection-compliance-understanding#compliance-cp) the issues comprising the violation are displayed.
-By clicking an issue the resources that are passing, failing, or have temporary accepted exceptions are displayed.
+When you click a zone or policy on the [Compliance page](/docs/workload-protection?topic=workload-protection-compliance-understanding), more information about the violations is displayed.
+When you click a violation on the [control plane](/docs/workload-protection?topic=workload-protection-compliance-understanding#compliance-cp), the issues that comprise the violation are displayed.
+When you click an issue, the resources that are passing, failing, or have temporary accepted exceptions are displayed.

 By clicking an issue the available remediation options are displayed.